 Explores the discipline of physics in order to support majors in their academic work and help them understand their career options.
 Explores the diversity of fields within physics through presentations, reading and writing activities and interactions with peers and mentors.
 This seminar is required for all MCLA physics majors.

-Second course in a three-course introductory physics sequence which utilizes a calculus-based approach to study the natural world.
+Third course in a three-course introductory physics sequence which utilizes a calculus-based approach to study the natural world.
 This course focuses on electricity and magnetism, including Maxwell's Laws.
 Required laboratory.

-Third course in a three-course introductory physics sequence which utilizes a calculus-based approach to study the natural world.
+Second course in a three-course introductory physics sequence which utilizes a calculus-based approach to study the natural world.
 This course focuses on waves, optics, and special relativity.
 Required laboratory.

 Studies particle motion in two- and three-dimensions, systems of particles, rigid bodies, moving coordinates systems, and Lagrange's equations.